When did you join onefinestay?

 Where do you live in London?

-Where would you like to live in London?
+Where do you wish you lived in London?

 Who would be the guest of honour at your dinner party?